 Fabian Brummel went straight to Galaxy Studios in Belgium for an intensive internship programme after graduating in 2018.
 He was immediately offered a permanent position at Galaxy as a full time mix engineer and sound editor, even before his internship was up.
 As a result, Fabian is currently working mainly in postproduction for some big movie projects.

 In his own time he loves composing and is currently working on a couple of new music projects.

 “From the moment I entered Abbey Road Institute Amsterdam it took me a total of 5 minutes to realise that I came to the right place.
 It has been one of the best experiences, meeting new friends for life from all over the world.
 You learn so much in just 1 year in this incredible environment, which has to be felt to be understood.”

 Stefan Roscovan is the first Amsterdam student graduating with distinction.

-Stefan was born in a family of musicians in a small country called Moldova.
-Before moving to Amsterdam and studying at Abbey Road Institute, he had been taking part in numerous singing competitions, achieving over 20 winning trophies and touring on 3 continents in countries including the USA, Germany, Switzerland, Turkey, Russia and Iraq.
-In 2016 he ended up being a semi-finalist on “The Voice” in Romania which began his journey into music production and engineering.
+Stefan, born in a family of musicians in a small country called Moldova.
+He had been taking part in numerous singing competitions prior to studying at Abbey Road Institute in Amsterdam.
+As a result, he achieved over 20 winning trophies and toured 3 continents in countries including the USA, Germany, Switzerland, Turkey, Russia and Iraq.
+In 2016, he became a semi-finalist on Romania’s “The Voice” which began his journey into music production and engineering.